Odds are that if you’re going to spend time in La Jolla, California, you’ll see or walk through Ellen Browning Scripps Park.

 What could be more peaceful than a sunset yoga session along the coast?
 Use the open grassy area to perform a few sun salutations on your own or with a friend.
 You may also see groups of people doing the same thing.

-If your idea of active fun involves kicking a ball around or throwing a Frisbee, you’ll definitely want to head for Scripps Park.
+If your idea of active fun involves kicking a ball around or throwing a Frisbee, you’ll want to head for Scripps Park.

 While the La Jolla area is home to larger and more comprehensive recreation facilities, the grassy space at Scripps Park is more than efficient for laid-back activities.